studioespresso/craft3-facebook-catalog/README.md

 # Facebook Product Catalog

-Link your products with your Facebook page
+Get your products or entries into Facebook Catalog, on your Facebook page and on your Instagram account.

 ## Requirements